yassinetb/yassinetb.github.io/_pages/work_with_me.md

 I am happy to try supervising any students enrolled in universities (anywhere in the world) currently pursuing a science/engineering degree.
 You will however need to fill me in on your administrative side of things, and I will see what I can do to get you onboard at my home department - the Institute of Neuroinformatics.
 We normally cannot pay students, nor for their work, nor for eventual travel expenses.

-To apply, <a href="mailto:ytaoudi@student.ethz.ch">email me</a> along with a short description of your interest in the project as well as a CV, transcript and a GitHub repo so I can have a look at how you code.
+To apply, [email me]({{ site.email | prepend: 'mailto:' }}) along with a short description of your interest in the project as well as a CV, transcript and a GitHub repo so I can have a look at how you code.